mybigday/react-native-external-display/docs/IOSMultipleScenes.md

 These are some issues may support/fix in the future or not:

-- Currently Touchable / Pressable is not working on new scenes.
+- Touchable / Pressable is not working on new scenes.
   - We can use [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) instead.
 (Tested in RNGH v2.12.0)
-- Currently it not supported drag-and-drop to create new scene
+- Drag-and-Drop to create new scene is not supported yet
-- Currently the multiple scenes not working on macOS (Tested on 13.4), `requestSceneSessionActivation` always failed even `UIApplicationSupportsMultipleScenes` is enabled
+- The multiple scenes not working on macOS (Tested on 13.4), `requestSceneSessionActivation` always failed even `UIApplicationSupportsMultipleScenes` is enabled
 - SafeAreaView has no effect on new scenes